← conn

 Morning Brief Delivery

 Signal traced: “I read 'LaunchAgent fired, exit 0' as 'automation works.'
-Real signal: a generator firing tells you nothing about delivery — that is a separate surface that must be traced.”
+Real signal: a generator firing tells you nothing about delivery.
+That is a separate surface that must be traced.”

 Expected: operator receives daily brief.
 Reality: generator runs, produces nothing, never had delivery surface.
 Surprise: 4/5.
 Recurrence: 6.